jtalarski/post-react-gallery/README.md

 This app provides for the display a series of images.
 You can click on the image to display a brief description of the image.
 Clicking on the desciption will return you to the image.

-You can also click to --love-- an images.
+You can also click to __love__ an images.
 After clicking the --I love it-- button refresh the window to see the total number of loves.

 ## Screen shot.